Electronic Waste Stewardship

 Improving internal processes and influencing the supply chain

-- We partnered with e-waste recycling vendors to ensure that used electronics are responsibly managed.
-E-Stewards certification is a contract requirement for our e-waste vendors.
-All of our e-waste recycling vendors are e-Stewards certified.
+- We partnered with e-Waste recycling vendors to ensure that used electronics are responsibly managed.
+E-Stewards or R2 certification is a contract requirement for our e-Waste vendors.
+All of our e-Waste recycling vendors are e-Stewards or R2 certified.